andrewebb91/Capstone/README.md

 During my time at Savvy Coders I have had the opportunity to build a prototype single page web application as a final project for the bootcamp and certification.
 My web application is geared towards a one stop shop for fashion for young men and shoe cleaning services.

 This web application is a combination of other ventures and hobbies I do in my spare time.
-As the user they will be able to mae tshirt purchases, request a shoe cleaning service (future venture), and listen to my very one Podcast that was created by me as well as co-hosted.
+As the user they will be able to make tshirt purchases, request a shoe cleaning service (future venture), and listen to my very one Podcast that was created by me as well as co-hosted.

-*Italic*Here are just a few technologies used in creating and hosting this application._Italic_
+_Here are just a few technologies used in creating and hosting this application._

 1. Javascript
 2. Html